Bill Splitter: A Privacy-First Approach to Shared Expenses

 -

-- Add Expenses: Each participant joins by entering their name and adds expenses they have paid for, including a description and amount.
+- Add Expenses: Everyone types their name and adds what they paid for, with description and amount.

-- View the Settlement: Once all participants have marked themselves as finished, the application calculates the optimal settlement—displaying precisely who needs to pay whom and how much.
+- View the Settlement: When everyone marks they’re done, the app calculates who needs to pay who and how much.

 Key Features

-Multi-Language Support: The interface is available in English and Dutch, with automatic detection based on browser preferences.
+Multi-Language Support: Works in English and Dutch, switches automatically based on your browser.

 Under the Hood

-For those interested in the technical foundation, Bill Splitter is built on a modern serverless architecture.
+If you’re interested in technical stuff, Bill Splitter runs on serverless architecture.

 Architecture Overview